angusedwards64/Arc2.0/README.md

 can be made public on request) due to an expo system error that was causing the front-end to nest within an unreachable subfolder.
 Hence the lack of previous commits.

-Tech stack
+Tech stack:
-React Native
+React Native,
-Node
+Node,
-Typescript
+Typescript,
-Expo
+Expo,
-Mongo/Mongoose
+Mongo/Mongoose,
-Express
+Express,